Naif-Al-Ajlani/SM23-Elec-04/README.md

 + If there is no motion detected by the PIR sensor, Arduino will send a new message saying that the motion has ended via the serial port and the LEDs will be turned off.

 + Important Note: I read in a lot of tutorials that the LED light will stay on until the sensor is done calibrating, but the only time the LED was on when I uploaded the script was when I had the power and ground connected to the wrong pins.
-When my sensor is connected properly, the LED will stay off when the script is uploaded and taht was the only time that it would detect the motion properly.
+When my sensor is connected properly, the LED will stay off when the script is uploaded and that was the only time it would detect the motion properly.

 # Resources